Rim032/LumpStich/README.md

 ### Misc.

 Note: If there are any bugs/issue please let me know.
 Only GMOD and HL2 maps have been tested.
-A warning will be given if using a BSP version other than 20.__
+A warning will be given if using a BSP version other than 20. <br />

 ![image](https://github.com/Rim032/lump_stich/assets/45215785/0bbeba9d-3337-45b8-abdf-81f4c4e0c07f)